rido-min/pnp-ppr-sample-spec/README.md

 The device should handle the property update for `targetTemperature` and gradually increase/decrease the value of the telemetry being sent until the targetTemperature is set.

+> To connect the device you must create device regsitration in a Hub supporting the May2020 API

 Validate the device with Azure IoT Explorer

 - Configure IoT Explorer to resolve models from a local folder